Preserving and Improving Water Quality

 The Total Maximum Daily Load Program (TMDL Program) works with local stakeholders to improve water quality in watersheds throughout Texas.
 Stakeholders are actively engaged in water quality restoration activities.

-The total area covered by the TMDLs and associated I-Plans is:
+As of April 2013, the total area covered by the TMDLs and associated I-Plans is:

 - 2,012 Stream Miles